My Ambition

-My Ambition is a 2006 short film produced by k2 Productions.
-Based on the 1951 Richard Matheson short story "Blood Son", it was written for the screen and directed by Keith Dinielli.
+My Ambition is a 2006 American horror short film written and directed by Keith Dinielli, based on the 1951 Richard Matheson short story "Blood Son".

 Plot

-In this short film a young man, Jules Walter, gets kicked out of school because he has an unhealthy obsession with vampires.
+A young man, Jules Walters, gets kicked out of school because he has an unhealthy obsession with vampires.
 While spending time at a local zoo, Jules manages to steal a bat and sneak it away to an old shack by the railyards.
 It is there that Jules' obsession with vampires will lead to his demise.